 Baitcasting reels are very interesting, to say the least.
 For those who have never used one of these rods, they cast much differently than their far more popular cousins the ordinary spinning real.
 Not only are baitcasting reels more difficult to cast than spinning reels but they are also more difficult to put new lines on them too.
-We are going to try and help you a little bit with this task by giving you some of the tips we have learned after doing it several times.
+We are going to try and help you a little bit on how to put fishing line on a baitcasting reel by giving you some of the tips we have learned after doing it several times.

 Familiarizing Yourself With Baitcasting Reels